This post contains affiliate links. If you click and buy, I may make a commission, at no cost to you. See my disclosure policy for more information.

 - Mayo Clinic Guide to a Healthy Pregnancy by Mayo Clinic – It includes information on everything from healthy lifestyle habits to the latest technologies in prenatal care and childbirth.
 Features include week-by-week updates on baby’s growth, as well as, month-by-month changes that mom can expect.
 In addition, a 40-week pregnancy calendar, an overview of common pregnancy symptoms, and information on safe medicine use, It provides tools to help parents with important pregnancy decisions and general caregiving advice.

-There are other books, but they go into way to much detail of if this or that could happen that it would cause you to get a little paranoid.
+There are other books, but they go into way too much detail of if this or that could happen that it would cause you to get a little paranoid.
 If you want that type so you are well aware of every little thing then I would recommend the What to Expect the First Year by Heidi Murkoff.
 People rave about it and if you want to know every little detail this would be the book for you.

 - The Whole-Brain Child: 12 Revolutionary Strategies to Nurture Your Child by Daniel J. Siegel and Tina Payne Bryson – By understanding what’s happening in your child’s brain, Dr. Siegel and Dr. Bryson give you strategies that work with your child’s brain instead of against it.
 By implementing these 12 strategies, you’ll help foster healthy brain development which leads to calmer, happier children.
+They even have a workbook now that is amazing.

 - Oh Crap!
 I have a Toddler: Tackling these Crazy Awesome Years by Gallery Books – Social worker Jamie Glowacki helps parents work through the five essential components of raising toddlers.: Engaging the toddler’s mind, working with the toddler’s body, understanding and dealing with toddler behavior, creating a good toddler environment, and you the parent.
 It brings real childhood back from over-scheduled, over-stimulated, helicopter parenting.
 With her signature friend-to-friend advice, Jamie is here to help you experience the joy of parenting again.